tdi/tdi.github.io/content/about.md

 - **DevOps & Infrastructure:** Kubernetes, containerization, CI/CD
 - **Programming:** Multiple languages, system architecture
 - **Leadership:** Engineering team management, technical strategy
-- **Academia:** PhD in theoretical computer science
+- **Business:** Had a significant exposure in Nordcloud, where I boostrapped 5 enterprise SaaS products
+- **Academia:** _almost_ PHD in distributed systems (but I am restarting it ! )

 ## The Web3 Transition

-In 2025, I decided to pivot my career toward blockchain technology.
+In 2025, I decided to pivot my career more toward blockchain technology.
 This blog documents my learning journey as I:

 - Learn blockchain fundamentals and smart contract development
 - Build projects in the Web3 ecosystem
 - Connect with the crypto community
-- Work toward a CTO role in a blockchain company
+- Work toward a CTO role in a blockchain company (currently founded Greenuit)

 ## Why This Blog?